Cynthia is a homesteader who grows and harvests food for her family. Cynthia prefers using home remedies when she can.

 - If a fever is 103°F or higher.

-- The fever has lasted more than 3 days.
+- The fever has lasted more than three days.

-In most cases we can reduce fever symptoms at home, either with home remedies or over the counter medicines.
-Fevers are actually a good thing, it is our bodies response to rid us of illness.
-Allowing fevers to do the natural thing, and create an environment that is hard for bacterial and viral infections to thrive in.
-I often don't treat low grade fevers and let them run their course.
-Allowing the body to do what it was meant to do.
+In most cases, we can reduce fever symptoms at home, either with home remedies or over-the-counter medicines.
+Fevers are actually a good thing; it is our body's response to rid us of illness.
+Allowing fevers to do the natural thing and create an environment that is hard for bacterial and viral infections to thrive in.
+I often don't treat low-grade fevers and let them run their course, allowing the body to do what it was meant to do.

 Muscle Pain Relief

-For muscle pain relief use 5 drops of eucalyptus to 2 tablespoons of carrier oil.
-Coconut oil is a good choice, it remains solid at room temperature.
+For muscle pain relief, use five drops of eucalyptus to two tablespoons of carrier oil.
+Coconut oil is a good choice; it remains solid at room temperature.
 Using coconut oil is my personal preference as I find it to be less messy during application.

-To use coconut oil you can warm in the microwave or stove top and then add your oils.
-Once it cools down it will re-solidify.
-Massage into any sore muscle, sprains or even just annoying regular aches and pains.
+To use coconut oil, you can warm it in the microwave or stovetop and then add your oils.
+Once it cools down, it will re-solidify.
+Massage into any sore muscle sprains or even just annoying regular aches and pains.

 - Mix a few drops of eucalyptus with a tablespoon of carrier oil and use as you would a vapor run.
 Applying to the chest and back.